International Connections Fund

-The International Connections Fund was initiated in 2008 to enable Chicago arts organizations to launch new partnerships and creative projects with cultural organizations in other countries.
+The International Connections Fund enables Chicago arts organizations to launch new partnerships and creative projects with cultural organizations in other countries.
+We are pleased to note that proposed exchanges with U.S. Territories and Tribal National are eligible for ICF grant support.

-Since then, the Foundation has awarded more than 130 such grants.
+Initiated in 2008, the Foundation has awarded more than 140 such grants.

-International Connections Fund grants are limited to Chicago-area nonprofit arts and culture organizations that are current grantees of the MacArthur arts and culture direct portfolio or through the MacArthur Funds established at the Richard H. Driehaus Foundation and the Prince Charitable Trusts.
+International Connections Fund grants are limited to Chicago-area nonprofit arts and culture organizations that are current grantees of the MacArthur Culture, Equity, and the Arts direct portfolio or through the MacArthur Funds established at the Richard H. Driehaus Foundation and the Prince Charitable Trusts.

 - How do I apply?